jqm4gwt/jqm4gwt/README.md

 Getting Started
 ========

-Read the [http://code.google.com/p/jqm4gwt/wiki/GettingStarted quick start guide].
+Read the [quick start guide](https://github.com/sksamuel/jqm4gwt/wiki/Getting-Started).
 You will need to be familiar with GWT already.

 pread the word
 ================